keff6/javascript-training/data-structures/BinarySearchTree/README.md

-# Binary Tree
+# Binary Search Tree

 ## Description

 Trees are non-linear data structures that contains a root and child nodes.
-In BST every parent node has at most two children every node on the left of the parent node is always less that the parent, and every node on the right of the parent is greater than the parent.
+In BST every parent node has at most two children, every node on the left of the parent node is always less that the parent, and every node on the right of the parent is greater than the parent.

 #### BST Traverse